Squaw Beach Retreat on Lake Superior--View Lovely Fall Colors from the Deck

-Private, but not remote, is the way we describe our vacation getaway.
+Squaw Beach Retreat is private, but not remote--the way we describe our place.
 Imagine a cozy, but roomy-enough log cabin built of 10 inch native wood logs and hardwood floors on a clean sandy beach surrounded by a pristine bay.
 As you look straight north from the deck towards Canada across the world's biggest fresh water lake, the bay 'arms' rise to over 60 feet of forested cliffs on either side.
 Big Bay (the bay, not the village) is designated as a safe harbor of refuge because a working 1897 lighthouse perches atop one of these arms on the eastern point, and a welcoming harbor with a small marina is tucked in on the western side of the bay, a short stroll from here.
 We are dog friendly, and when we had ours here, they absolutely loved splashing through the shallow water at lake's edge!

-Scattered family vacation getaways and a few permanent homes are nestled along the beach shaded by a variety of Northern evergreens.
+Scattered family vacation getaways and permanent homes are nestled along the beach shaded by a variety of Northern evergreens.

 Across the private lane leading to the cabin is a wooded area which backs up to a protected wetlands that stretches for more than a mile-- home to eagles, red-headed woodpeckers, and numerous other rare birds as well as an abundance of wild ducks and geese and native wildlife.
 There are even moose sightings in the area from time to time, and their numbers are growing, according to a recent survey and some lucky residents around 'this neck of the woods.'

-The charming little village of Big Bay is on a slope about a mile and a half from here, offering most things needed in the way of restaurants (3) a grocery/general store, gas, outdoor outfitting supplies, a laundromat, a couple of unique shops featuring many local artists and Northwoodsy items, two lovely old churches, and friendliness.
+The charming little village of Big Bay is on a slope about a mile and a half from here, offering most things needed in the way of restaurants (3) grocery/general store, gas, outdoor outfitting supplies, laundromat, and two historic churches.
 All of that, and not a single stop light!
 The uniqueness of Big Bay that made us want to have a place here is that it maintains the charm of a village at the end of a road--when you look at a map, you see the road stops here where the Huron Mountains take over!
-Not a drive-through community, so there are no franchises at all, just 'Mom and Pop' type of businesses that are very friendly.
+Not a drive-through community, so there are no franchises, just 'Mom and Pop' type of businesses that are friendly and helpful.